 Disadvantages:

-• A steep learning curve, especially for developers new to the framework
+• Requires training and a learning curve for developers new to the framework

 • Relatively smaller community compared to other frameworks